hollowaykeanho/Upscaler/README.md

 > **IMPORTANT NOTE**
 >
+> (1)
+>
 > You seriously need a compatible GPU to drastically speed up the upscaling
 > efforts **from hours to minutes**.
 I tested mine against
 > `NVIDIA GeForce MX150` vs. `Intel(R) UHD Graphics 620 (KBL GT2)` built-in
 > graphic hardwares on my laptop.
 It did a huge difference.
+>
+> (2)
+>
+> At the moment, the algorithm only works on constant bit rate video.
+Variable
+> bit rate (VBR) video are considered but may be done in the future with proper
+> programming language.
+Most (as in 99% of video) are constant bit rate video
+> so VBR support is at least concern.

 > **NOTE TO MacOS USERS**
 >